 Lead is a highly toxic metal that produces a range of adverse health effects, particularly in young children.
 Much of the lead in our environment comes from burning fossil fuels, mining and manufacturing.
 Because of health concerns, lead from gasoline, paints and other products has been dramatically reduced.

 Lead Testing in Children

-Washtenaw County Public Health offers free blood lead testing for children up to 6 years old with Medicaid or who are uninsured.
+Washtenaw County Health Department offers free blood lead testing for children up to 6 years old with Medicaid or who are uninsured.
 Please call 734-544-6700 to schedule an appointment.
 The Centers for Disease Control and Prevention (CDC) recommends that all children ages 1 and 2 be screened for lead poisoning.
 Children who are 3 to 6 years old should be tested for lead if they have not been tested for lead before, and if they:

 - Live or spend time in pre-1978 housing

 - Have a sibling or playmate who has had lead poisoning

 If you have questions or concerns about your child's exposure to lead, please contact your pediatrician for a lead blood level test.
 For questions about children's exposure to lead, please contact Jane Nickert, Public Health Nursing Director, at 734-544-9735.

 Exposure to excessive levels of lead can affect almost every organ and system in your body.
 The brain and central nervous system are most sensitive, particularly in children.
 Lead is also particularly damaging to the kidneys, reproductive system, and the immune system.
 The effects are the same whether it is breathed or swallowed.